ismail-gits/Java-maven-app/README.md

 # Java Spring Boot Application

-Simple Java Spring Boot application that demonstrates the basic structure of a Spring Boot project and use of pom.xml file to build the project using maven build tool.
+Simple Java Spring Boot application that demonstrates the basic structure of a Spring Boot project and uses Maven build tool to build the project and pom.xml to manage dependencies.

 ## Overview